iwatkot/maps4fs/docs/custom_osm.md

 12. Save the file: **File** -> **Save as** (Ctrl + Shift + S).
 Now, you can use this file in the generator.
 Friendly reminder: save your file in some safe place, so you won't lose your changes.
 It's also recommended to use version control systems like Git to track your changes, so you can easily revert them if something goes wrong.

+## Troubleshooting
+If your custom OSM file is not working, throws errors or outputs a blank map try the following approach:
+1. Open your OSM file in any text editor.
+Search for ```action='delete'```.
+If there are any occurences, the file cannot be handled properly.
+Delete all elements that contain the action delete attribute and save the file.

+   Actions which could lead to this issue:
+   * **Deleting elements**.
+Workaround: Use **Purge** instead of **Delete** to completely remove them from the OSM file.
+   * **Combine Way** (shortcut "C") when combining two or more ways (e.g. roads) together.
+No workaround for now.
+You have to manually delete the marked elements from the OSM file.